si-meone/DiskSpaceInformer/README.md

 1c - added root drive checking.

-1d - added tree to browse and you can interact with it to find space usage
+1d - added tree to browse and you can interact with it to find space usage , switched to Nio2
+     much faster but only supports java 7 and above .

+BUGS
+====
+- Mac swing chooser doesn't let you choose root drive, only folders below.
+- Windows or Linux if you select a root drive it doesn't show the drive or root name in the root node.
+- Cancel folder sizing needs a bit more investigation , notice CPU stays at 100 % if there is a problem e.g. processing /sys on linux
+- Bad problem with sys folders on linux like /sys , /dev reporting as being huge - may have to do more.
+- Block sizes on different Operating systems 4kb seems standard maybe I should check.
+- More work on accuracy of file checking.
+Folders take space as well ?

 TODO
 ====